AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/cdn-usage.md

 In addition to npm, `msal` can be consumed from Microsoft-hosted CDNs.

+**_NOTE:_** Starting from MSAL.js v3 CJS builds are no longer hosted on the CDN.
+If you consumed `msal-browser` from the CDN before you should either host `msal-browser` yourself or follow this guide:

+1. Pull `msal-browser` from npm
+2. Choose one of:
+   * Use the ESM build
+   * Extract the CJS build from the download and bundle it

 ## Best Practices

 * Use the latest version of MSAL.js v2.